lsst-sqre/sqr-073/index.rst

 The ``default`` key establishes default quotas for every user.
 The ``groups`` key provides additional quotas to particular groups.
-These quotas are additive, so in the above case a user who is a member of the ``g_developers`` group would have a quota of 1000 for the ``datalinker`` service.
+These quotas are additive, so in the above case a user who is a member of the ``g_developers`` group would have a quota of 1000 queries per 15 minutes for the ``datalinker`` service.

 API quotas are in requests per fifteen minutes.
 This is an awkward interval, but (as discussed in :ref:`rate-limiting`) the interval is also the length of time that the user will be blocked from accessing the service.
-One minute seems to short, and one hour (used by GitHub) seems too long.
+One minute seems too short, and one hour (used by GitHub) seems too long.

 The keys under ``api`` are the names of the services, as configured in the Gafaelfawr auth URL for that service.
 Normally, this is set in the ``config`` section of the corresponding ``GafaelfawrIngress`` custom resource.